 In 2003, they produced their first vintage of white wine at Valandraud.
 In 2012, Valandraud, a previously unclassified wine was awarded First Growth status when the wine was promoted to Grand Cru Classe B.

 Valandraud Vineyards, Terroir, Grapes, Winemaking

 At Valandraud, for the production of their wine, they use a combination of traditional and modern techniques.
 In their Saint Emilion vineyards they practice double Guyot pruning, de-suckering and green harvesting.
-All their fruit is harvested by hand.
 A first sorting takes place in the vineyards.
 After the grapes reach the cellar, the fruit receives a second hand sorting before destemming.

 Valandraud is vinified in a combination of temperature controlled, wooden vats. stainless steel and concrete vats.
 The fermentation vessel varies, depending on the wine.
 Malolactic fermentation takes place in French oak barrels.
 The wine is aged in 100% new, French oak barrels for between 18-30 months, depending on the quality and character of the vintage.